[?] Subscribe To This Site

 The Image stamps can be used to make a background image on paper, or for cards, tags, layout embellishments, anything you can think of.

-There are three basic types of "Art or Craft Stamps".
+There are Several basic types of

-Mounted Rubber - Rubber stamps are traditionally mounted on wooden blocks with a foam cushion between the wood block and the molded rubber image.
+- Rubber stamps are traditionally mounted on wooden blocks with a foam cushion between the wood block and the molded rubber image.

 Mounted Rubber Stamps